biopragmatics/oquat/docs/invalids/prefix/zfin.md

-# RGD
+# zfin: Zebrafish Information Network Gene

+This page summarize the different resources that reference `zfin` but use local unique identifiers that do not match the standard pattern of ^ZDB\-\w+\-\d+\-\d+$.
+Of the 9 resources,
-The following 2 variants were found: ['ZFIN', 'zfin']
+2 variants on the standard prefix were found: ['ZFIN', 'zfin'].

-## `cl`
+## `cl`: Cell Ontology

-Identifiers for this prefix are given correctly in Cell Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cl`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                              |
 |-----------------|----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `ZFIN:CVS`      |              5 | [CL:0005023](https://bioregistry.io/CL:0005023), [CL:0005024](https://bioregistry.io/CL:0005024), [CL:0005025](https://bioregistry.io/CL:0005025), [CL:0011100](https://bioregistry.io/CL:0011100), [CL:0015000](https://bioregistry.io/CL:0015000) |
 | `ZFIN:YB`       |              1 | [CL:0011100](https://bioregistry.io/CL:0011100)                                                                                                                                                                                                     |

-## `go`
+## `go`: Gene Ontology

-Identifiers for this prefix are given correctly in Gene Ontology.
+Identifiers for this prefix are given incorrectly correctly in `go`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|
 | `ZFIN:dsf`      |              1 | [GO:0044458](https://bioregistry.io/GO:0044458) |

-## `hog`
+## `hog`: Homologous Organ Groups

-Identifiers for this prefix are given correctly in Homologous Organ Groups.
+Identifiers for this prefix are given incorrectly correctly in `hog`.

 | external_xref   |   usages_count | usages                                            |
 |-----------------|----------------|---------------------------------------------------|
 | `ZFIN:Curator`  |              1 | [HOG:0001750](https://bioregistry.io/HOG:0001750) |

-## `so`
+## `so`: Sequence types and features ontology

-Identifiers for this prefix are given correctly in Sequence types and features ontology.
+Identifiers for this prefix are given incorrectly correctly in `so`.

 | external_xref   |   usages_count | usages                                                                                                                                            |
 |-----------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------|